mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/quick-start.md

   npx mikro-orm debug --mikro-orm-config ./my-config.ts
 ```

-> `jest` does not allow unrecognised parameters, to run tests with a custom configuration you can use this together with `MIKRO_ORM_CLI_CONFIG` environment variable to point to an test config.
+> `jest` does not allow unrecognised parameters, to run tests with a custom configuration you can use this together with `MIKRO_ORM_CLI_CONFIG` environment variable to point to a test config.

 MikroORM will always try to load the first available config file, based on the order in `configPaths`.
 When you have `useTsNode` disabled or `ts-node` is not already registered nor detected, TS config files will be ignored.